Radley Balko

 Radley Prescott Balko (born April 19, 1975) is an American journalist, author, blogger, and speaker who writes about criminal justice, the drug war, and civil liberties.
-In 2022, he began publishing his work on Substack after being let go from The Washington Post, where he had worked as an opinion columnist for nine years.
+In 2022, he began self-publishing his work after being let go from The Washington Post, where he had worked as an opinion columnist for nine years.
 Balko has written several books, including The Rise of the Warrior Cop and The Cadaver King and the Country Dentist.

-Education and personal life
+Early life

 Balko earned a B.A. in journalism and political science in 1997 from Indiana University Bloomington.